 Lucky is little g's best mate.
 Our daughter tells Lucky this every day, constantly.
 It is almost like having two kids when they are frolicking and playing.
 Llucky nips at little g's heels like she is herding her into position and Lucky patiently sits while g combs her hair, covers her with blankets or hugs her tightly.
 The love and companionship I see between them makes taking Lucky in so worth it.

-I had recently been speaking with a buddy at Smiles Unlimited this morning, they manage an impressive dental implant specialist.
+I had recently been speaking with a buddy at cambridge laboratories this morning, they manage supplement shop.
 Anyways, they inspired me to write this article and so i thought it was worth mentioning them.

 FEATURE RECIPE: DOG CHEWS

 One of the ways I have learned to keep Lucky mentally stimulated is by getting small "treats" and throwing them around the yard so she has to search for them.
 This helps with her natural predatory nature and keeps her sharp and alert.
 I find that the store bought "treats" are laden with all types of nasties.
 As one vet told me "you might as well give your dog McDonald's every day if you are giving them processed food".
 These have very few ingredients and are more like chews than biscuits.
 I have taste tested them on 7 other dogs and not one has refused to eat them.